Logan-Coats/Fall-Knight/README.md

 Designed 2nd level, a sort of transition into the 'dungeon' or 'castle'.
 Added a summon for the boss that will chase the player and die in one hit.
 Still dont know how to implement the boss.

+## Day Eleven
+Added credits sequence.
+Fixed collision bug in level 2.
+Began work on level 3.
+Drafting ideas for the boss.